rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 Clearly both `Wind Speed 10m 180deg` and `WS10.180` mean the same thing but to a computer its not so clear.

 How do I find all wind speed readings?
-Each column name corresonds to a height, magnetic orientation and a type of reading, so I first need to know what each column means.
+Each column name corresponds to a height, magnetic orientation and a type of reading, so I first need to know what each column means.

 How do I link "metadata" to each column?